melaniayoo/Port-Scanner/README.md

 A Python-based TCP port scanner that scans a given IP address or hostname over a specified range of ports.
 It identifies open ports and optionally outputs a verbose report showing service names.

+## 🧠 How It Works

+1. Resolves the input (IP or domain) using socket.gethostbyname()
+2. Iterates through each port using socket.connect_ex() to check for open connections
+3. Optionally performs reverse DNS to include the hostname
+4. Displays service names using common_ports.py

 ## Project Structure:

 ```